-For 14 years, Goodreads has been the home for almost all reader-related book information.
-Filled with books, reader reviews, ratings and lists, it’s where readers get their information about what to read next.
-45 million of them to date.
+Since 2007, Goodreads has been the home for almost all reader-related book information.
+Filled with books, reviews, ratings and lists, it’s where readers get their information about what to read next.
+Over 90 million of them.

-Readers aren’t the only people to benefit from Goodreads: authors can run giveaways, advertise their books to get on top of the market, and keep their followers up to date on their latest news.
+Readers aren’t the only people to benefit from Goodreads: authors can run giveaways, advertise their books to get on top of the market, and keep their followers up to date on their latest news, for a price.

 So Goodreads is a perfect meeting place for authors and readers and, of course, books.
 Hundreds of millions of book listings, all linked back to their home at Amazon – and a few other sites, most of which are owned by Amazon – where they can be bought with the click of a button.